 - To work together with the Students’ Council in enriching and enhancing the MBA experience holistically in areas of professional and personal development for the part-time cohort

-- To create a forum to inculcate thought leadership and mutual learning to invigorate the NUS brand as the flagship consortium of strategy and consulting in Asia.
+- To create a forum to inculcate thought leadership and mutual learning to invigorate the NUS brand as the flagship consortium of strategy and consulting in Asia and beyond.

-- Rooted in our core values of Awareness, Strategic thinking and Leadership, the club would strive to undertake initiatives and events to augment the capabilities of the aspiring future leaders.
+- Rooted in our core values of Excellence, Strategic Thinking and Leadership, the club would continually strive to be the one stop knowledge centre to assist aspiring future leaders in consulting.

-- To cultivate an innovative mindset among energy industry enthusiasts in the NUS MBA cohort
+- To nurture an innovative mindset among energy industry enthusiasts in the NUS MBA cohort

-- To foster meaningful connections among NUS MBA students, alumni, and energy industry practitioners
+- To foster meaningful connections among NUS MBA students, alumni, and energy industry pioneers

 - To provide a platform for the MBA cohort who are interested to know more about entrepreneurship or innopreneurship to engage in discussions and initiatives.